 Today we are doing the island bus tour.
-Today is the first day we’ve had to set the alarm – being lazy has been heave!
-The bus tour of the islands leaves at 9.30am so we need to get our skates on.
+Today is the first day we’ve had to set the alarm – being lazy has been heaven!
+The bus leaves at 9.30am so we need to get our skates on.
 Firstly we walk down from the Kastro to the port making a short pit stop at the bakery where we buy pastries (Galaktabouriko) for breakfast.
 The ancient winding streets of the Kastro are so pretty!

 Irene is our guide for the day and Yiannis is our driver.
-As I’m not confident enough to drive in Greece this is a great way to see some key highlights of the island without the stress of having to fathom driving on the other side of the road!
+I have just never plucked up enough courage to drive in Greece so this is a great way to see some key highlights of the island without the stress of having to fathom driving on the other side of the road!

 Then back on the coach to the pretty village of Halki with its Kitron distillery.
 After a short guided tour and an overview of the distilling process we all get to taste the products.
 Wow that stuff is good!

 Halki is really attractive and we spend some time looking at the stunning villas and enchanting streets.
 It has the perfect mixture of ’boutiquification’ and traditional old charm.

 I was fascinated by this quaint local shop.
 Check out the egg box till!